sharpenb/awesome-ai-reliability/README.md

 ![Awesome](https://awesome.re/badge.svg) ![MIT License](https://img.shields.io/badge/license-MIT-brightgreen)

 A curated list of resources about Machine Learning (ML) reliability.
 It covers trustworthiness of ML systems by including resources on the topics listed below and more!
+You can expect this repository to become more and more complete with time :)

 ### Topics Summary 🎨